alicekellings/Sidebuzcom/src/content/blog/cozy-and-elegant-winter-basics-to-wear-all-season-long.md

 ### The Tailored Pant

 IYKYK: Quince’s ultra-stretch ponte pant is a study in blending comfort with style.
 And because the brand is known for offering quality pieces at an accessible price, you’re welcome to select as many colors as you’d like (the burgundy and olive are my other two faves).
 But as far as pants that do *everything* for you—nothing beats Cartolina’s Hallie Pant.
-I’m wearing the “saddle” colorway above, and I can say with certainty: I’ve never loved a pant more.
+I’m wearing the “saddle�?colorway above, and I can say with certainty: I’ve never loved a pant more.
 The high rise and elongating slim leg is beyond flattering—and yes, they do feel like yoga pants.
 (Tip: these run big, you’ll want to size down.)
 Your wardrobe of winter basics isn’t complete without them.

 ### The Understated Statement Necklace